 Visit Mudgee on the third Saturday of each month and you will find our Farmers Market in the grounds of St. Mary’s Catholic Church on the corner of Market and Church Streets in Mudgee.
 The Farmers Market is always a great morning and allows visitors and locals alike to sample and buy the great food produced in the Mudgee Valley.

-Mudgee Makers Market are on Easter Saturday April 15th in St Marys Churchyard, 8.30am till 12.30pm
+Mudgee Makers Market are on this Saturday June 10th long weekend in St Marys Churchyard, 8.30am till 12.30pm

 The Mudgee Farm Walks focus on the grass roots level of production, where participants meet the farmers and learn exactly how the produce is grown.
 There is often the chance to pick your own and taste the delicious produce in its freshest state.
 Two farms are visited on the third Sunday of the month, and the Farm Walk for March 19th will have the best of both worlds.
 We visit an urban permaculture farm right here in Mudgee, and then pop out to Pipeclay Lane to check out the kitchen gardens and vineyard at Robert Stein’s Winery and Vineyard.

 Click here for more details on the two farms, and how to book your ticket.

 With the recent bush fire tragedies in our region, now is a good time to pause and think where your food comes from.
 Our farmers are out in all weather, and in conditions like last week, just trying to keep everything alive.
 At the Farmers Markets on Saturday we will be collecting funds for a Fodder Drive for the district farmers.
 Dunedoo CWA have put their hand up to co-ordinate collection of hay, grain and funds to help out the farmers who have lost all their grass and feed from fires.
 See the box on the raffle table if you wish to donate.

 Otherwise all our usual stalls will be at the markets, so see you there early